 Can birth parents change their minds?

 Hi, I’m a birth mom, giving my baby up for adoption, and I’ve accepted financial assistance from the agency.
+I need to know, can birth parents change their mind?
 I thought I had my mind made up a couple months ago, but now I’m not so sure.
 My baby’s kicks are getting stronger, and now I can feel my self starting to attach.
 I don’t know where or who to go to for legal advice because I’m not working right now.
 If I do go to the agency I’m working with, I know she will be like “they are willing to help you pay your bills etc.” I don’t think she would see where I’m coming from.
 Honestly I’m scared and don’t know what to do.
 This didn’t come to mind until a few days ago.
 I also really like the adoptive parents.
 They are really good people and I don’t want to hurt them.
 Can you help me please? – D.J.

 Ask the agency for your own attorney if you’ve accepted financial assistance from the agency.